 The Literacy Foundation also wishes to take advantage of the allocation of the books to underprivileged children in order to target parents and raise their awareness as to their role as models and educators.
 "It often happens that parents with low reading proficiency undertake literacy training so they can read their children stories or help them with their homework," stated Foundation CEO, Diane Mockle.
 An information sheet on the Info-Alpha referral line (1-800-361-9142) accompanying each gift helps reach parents with low reading skills through The Gift of Reading.

-Thank you to our valued partners who contribute directly to the
+Thank you to our valued partners who contribute directly to the program's success!

 Thank you to our loyal collaborators who help make The Gift of Reading such a success: Hydro-Québec, Naître et grandir, Cogeco Diffusion, Nationex, Salon du livre de Montréal (Montreal's book fair), Publici-terre, Cogeco Métromédia, TC.média, Métro daily newspaper, La Presse, Le Libraire, the Association québécoise des enseignants et des enseignantes du Québec and ICI Radio-Canada.